SamuelQuinones/password-generator/SECURITY.md

 This app's code is _Open Source_, meaning it is available for anyone to see, contribute to, and somewhat unfortunately directly steal or copy.

-**Please note that the only official version of this app will only ever be hosted at [DOMAIN-TO-GO-HERE]**
+**Please note that the only official version of this app will only ever be hosted at [passwordgenerator.samtheq.com](https://passwordgenerator.samtheq.com)**

 The above claims only hold true for the **official version** and I can not make the same claims for those who steal the code and redistribute it without my knowledge.